Table of contents

 Some tools, such as Facebook, Instagram and LinkedIn, are approved for specific corporate accounts to use, for corporate communications messages.
 General use of these tools for work purposes is not permitted.

-If you wish to use a tool that is not listed in this guidance, please consult our Guidance for using Open Internet Tools and ask for help.
+If you wish to use a tool that is not listed in any specific guidance, please consult our Guidance for using Open Internet Tools and ask for help.

 Requesting that an app be approved for use